VAMDC/NodeSoftware/doc/source/concepts.rst

 VAMDC nodes currently only use and support a subset of the TAP standard, i.e. that parts that are needed within the VAMDC.
-Keep in mind that users will not primarily query an indivudual node but use a higher level tool like the VAMDC portal for querying many nodes at once.
+Keep in mind that users will not primarily query an individual node but use a higher level tool like the VAMDC portal for querying many nodes at once.
 Data providers that want to set up their own VAMDC node do not really need to care about TAP either.